pmcoltrane/MTConnect-Node/readme.md

 ## Overview

-MTConnect-Node is an attempt at a Node.js implementation of an MTConnect Agent.
+MTConnect-Node is an attempted Node.js implementation of an MTConnect Agent.

-It is currently runnable, with a few notable MTConnect features missing, as noted in a later section.
-This is my first attempt at a Node.js project.
-As such, it is not necessarily good Node.js code.
+Note: this is a Node.js learning attempt.
+As such, this is not necessarily good Node code.

 ## What's New

+*2013/01/26*

+* Significant restructuring.
+Project now runs from `run.js`.
+* Functionality that was in `server.js`, `store.js`, and `probe.js` has now been split between the new `agent.js` and `document.js` modules.
+* Removed the `/test` folder.
+I believe a better approach will be to create an `adapter.js` that can connect to the MTConnect reference agent adapters.

 *2012/09/01*